 |Solve all the exercises in the book.
 Otherwise, you won't learn anything!
 Programming is learned by writing a lot of code and solving thousands of problems!|

-All problems from the current book are available for testing in SoftUni judge, and we strongly recommend testing them after you solve them to be sure you don't miss anything and that your solution works correctly according to the problem requirements.
+All problems from the current book are available for testing in SoftUni Judge and we strongly recommend testing them after you solve them to be sure you don't miss anything and that your solution works correctly according to the task requirements.

-- For each problem, the judge system keeps the best score you had.
-Therefore, if you upload a solution with the wrong code or a lower score compared to the previous one, the system won't take away your points.
+- For each task the Judge system keeps the best score you had.
+Therefore, if you upload a solution with wrong code or lower score compared to the previous one, the system won't take away your points.

 - The output of your program is compared by the system to a strictly expected result.
-Every unnecessary symbol, missing comma, or space may lead to 0 points on a particular test.
-The output that the judge expects is described in the requirements of every problem and nothing else should be added.
+Every unnecessary symbol, missing comma or space may lead to 0 points on a particular test.
+The output that the Judge system expects is described in the requirements of every task and nothing else should be added.

-Example: If the output requires printing a number (e.g.
+- Example: If the output requires to print a number (ex.

 25), do not display any descriptive messages such as

-The result is: 25.
-Print the output as it is required, i.e., only the number.
+The result is: 25, just print as it is required, i.e. only the number.

-We are convinced that after a few submitted problems, you will like to receive instant feedback for your solutions, and the Judge system will become your favorite assistant in learning programming.
+We are convinced that after sending a few tasks you will like getting instant feedback for your solutions and the Judge system will become your favorite assistant in your programming practice.

-Dear readers, many of you must have the ambition to become programmers, make a living with software development, or work in the IT sector.
-That is why we have prepared for you a short guide "How to become a programmer" to navigate you on the steps to this much-desired profession.
+Dear readers, probably many of you have the ambition to become programmers and develop software for a living, or work in the IT area.
+That's why we have prepared for you a short guide on "How to become a programmer", so we can help you take the first steps towards this desired profession.

-Becoming a programmer (at the level of starting work in a software company) would take at least 1-2 years of learning and writing code every day, solving several thousand programming tasks, developing several practical projects, and gaining a lot of experience with code writing and software development.
-It's not possible for a month or two!
-The profession of software engineering requires a large amount of knowledge, backed by extensive practice.
+You can become a programmer (working in a software company) after at least 1-2 years of intensive training and coding every day, solving thousands of programming tasks, development of several more serious practical projects and gaining a lot of experience with code writing and software development.
+You can't become a programmer for a month or two!
+The profession of software engineer requires a lot of knowledge, covered with a lot of practice.

-There are 4 main skill groups that all programmers must have.
-Most of these skills are preserved over time and are not significantly affected by the development of specific technologies (which change constantly).
-These are the skills that every good programmer has and which every rookie should aspire to obtain:
+There are 4 main skill groups where all programmers must have.
+Most of these skills are resistant in time and are not influenced by the development in specific technologies (that are changing constantly).
+These are the skills that any good programmer has and to which every beginner must strive:

-Learning how to write code forms about 20% of the minimum skills required for a programmer to start work in a software company.
-The ability to code includes the following components:
+Writing code forms around 20% of the minimum knowledge and skills of a programmer, needed for starting a job in a software company.
+The skill of coding includes the following components:

-- work with data: arrays, hash tables, strings
+- Data manipulation: arrays, lists, hash tables, strings

-The ability to code can be learned in a few months of intensive studying and solving practical tasks by writing code every day.
-This book covers only the first part of the coding skill: working with variables, conditionals, and loops.
-The rest remains to be learned in subsequent trainings, courses, and books.
+The skill of coding can be acquired in a few months of hard learning and solving practical problems by writing code every day.
+This book covers only the first point of coding: working with variables, conditional statements and loops.
+The rest remains to be learned in follow-up trainings, courses and books.

-Algorithmic (logical, engineering, mathematical, abstract) thinking forms about 30% of the minimum skills for a start in the profession.
-Algorithmic thinking is the ability to break a task into a logical sequence of steps (algorithm) and to find a solution for each step, then to put them together in a working solution for the initial task.
-This is the most important skill that the programmer has.
+The algorithmic (logical, engineering, mathematical, abstract) thinking forms around 30% of the minimum skills of a programmer needed to start the profession.
+Algorithmic thinking is the ability to break a particular problem into a logical sequence (algorithm), to find a solution for every separate step and then assemble the steps into a working solution.
+That is the most important skill of any programmer.